-If you have been training Brazilian Jiu Jitsu for any amount of time, I can almost guarentee that you have had this conversation with a friend.
-In fact, I'd even venture to guess that you have had this conversation numerous times with several friends.
+If you have been training Brazilian Jiu Jitsu for any amount of time, I can almost guarantee that you have had this conversation with a friend.
+In fact, I’d even venture to guess that you have had this conversation numerous times with several friends.
 And you may have even had this same conversation multiple times with the same friend.
 It usually goes something like this.

 Friend: Hey!
 How’s that martial arts stuff going?